learn-co-students/dsc-creating-functions-lab-online-ds-ft-100719/README.md

 ## Objectives
 You will be able to:
-* Create and use your own custom functions
+* Declare and use a basic function

 ## Instructions:
 ### Writing our first functions